scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 geoscience data (e.g. ~3 km data rendered within a few tens of seconds to a few minutes on personal laptops).
-This is achieved by making use of the connectivity information in the unstructured grid and rendering data via the Datashader and Holoviews ecosystem.
+This is achieved by making use of the connectivity information in the unstructured grid and rendering data via the Datashader and Holoviews ecosystem :cite:`datashader`.
 GeoCAT-viz enables higher-level implementation of Matplotlib and Cartopy plotting capabilities through its variety of easy to use visualization convenience functions for GeoCAT-examples.
 GeoCAT also maintains WRF-Python (Weather Research and Forecasting), which works with WRF-ARW model output and